Why Worry About Cholesterol? An Anti Inflammation Diet Can Change Your Life!

 Have You Heard that Vitamin Pills Won’t Help Heart Disease, but Cholesterol Drugs Are Magic?

 Don’t believe the hype.
 There is no magic pill for health.
-If you are not eating fruits and vegetables and getting plenty of exercises, you are not building health.

-The problem is that the most beneficial things you can do for your heart and your health are free.
 If you only listen to sources that want your dollars, you will pay dearly.

 You have the power to build your health and vitality!
 No matter what your current state of health, you can feel better if you nurture yourself.